Want to learn even more about the outbuildings during your visit? Reserve your audio tour device today!

 During the 18th century, shoes and boots were made on straight, symmetrical forms called “lasts.”
 Without a sole designed specifically for the left or right foot, the shoe gradually molded to the wearer’s foot.

 There are quarters on either side of the Greenhouse where enslaved individuals lived.
 In each of these rooms, up to 20 people spent time working, eating, and sleeping.
-Most who lived in this space worked at Mansion House Farm and were house servants, such as Charlotte and Frank Lee, or skilled tradesmen like Harry and Kitty.
+Most who lived in this space worked at Mansion House Farm and were house servants, such as Charlotte, or skilled tradesmen like Harry and Kitty.

 Make sure you look up in the smokehouse to see dozens of hams hanging from the ceiling.
 In 1785 alone, approximately 15,885 pounds of hog meat, or about 100 hogs, were processed for consumption at Mount Vernon.
 To ensure there was enough smoked meat, enslaved individuals kept a fire going year-round inside this structure.